RexVG-Dev/crud_redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Install json-server to use the API Rest
 ##Instal json-server to use the API Rest
 ### `npm install -g json-server`

 In the project directory, you should run
 ### `json-server --watch db.json --port 5000`
-Visit (https://www.npmjs.com/package/json-server) For more info
+Visit [json-server](https://www.npmjs.com/package/json-server) For more info

 ## Available Scripts